Properties of the reconciled distributions for Gaussian and count forecasts: Case study: modeling extreme market events

 \paragraph{Skill score} The \textit{skill score} measures the improvement of the reconciled forecasts over the base forecasts.
 For example, the skill score for AE is defined as:

 For all indicators, a positive skill score implies an improvement of the reconciled forecast compared to the base forecasts, and vice versa.
 The skill score defined in \eqref{eq: def skill score} is symmetric, allowing to fairly compare base and reconciled forecasts.
 For instance, a skill score of 1 implies that the loss function has been reduced by three times: $(3-1) / ((3+1)/2) = 2/2 = 1$.
 Analogously, a skill score of $-1$ implies a three-fold worsening of the loss function.
-Moreover, the skill score is bounded between $-2$ and $2$.
+Moreover, the skill score is bounded between $-2$ and $2$. \cite{difonzo2022forecast} compare competing approaches by computing the geometric mean of the indicators.
+However, this is not suitable for count time series, where the SE and the AE are often zero.

 In Table~\ref{tab: skill scores} we report the skill scores averaged over the 3508 reconciliations.
 Reconciliation largely improves the ES (with an average skill score of $0.89$) and the IS (average skill score ranging between 0.2 and 1.1, depending on the chosen time series).
 The boxplot of the skill scores on ES on each day (Fig.~\ref{fig: boxplot ss es}) confirms the improvement due to reconciliation.
 As a further insight, reconciliation reduces by 15-50\% the width of the prediction intervals (Table~\ref{tab: width intervals average}) without compromising their coverage (Table~\ref{tab: coverage intervals}).
 We observe large skill scores (0.8-1) on the SE.
 On the other hand, the skill core on AE is close to 0.
 Indeed, often the median of the predictive distribution is already 0, and it does not change after reconciliation.